KaiHiwatari8/engl393spring2021/draft1.md

 * **A Discord Account**: <br>An active Discord account is required.
 If you do not have one, click [here](https://discord.com/register).

-* **Beginners' JavaScript Knowledge**: <br>Basic JavaScript familiarity including Lambda functions and Promises.
+* **Beginners' JavaScript Knowledge**: <br>Basic JavaScript familiarity including Arrow functions and Promises.
 In case you are not familiar with JavaScript:
   * **YouTube tutorial**: A [YouTube JavaScript](https://www.youtube.com/watch?v=PkZNo7MFNFg) tutorial by FreeCodeCamp
   * **W2Schools tutorial**: A [W3Schools Javascript](https://www.w3schools.com/js/default.asp) tutorial.
   * **Arrow Functions**: A [Mozilla Developers Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) about Arrow functions.